- 1. Winnie-The-Pooh by A. A. Milne

 5. The Snowy Day by Ezra Jack Keats

 Want to introduce your teenager to the journey of a black protagonist?
-The book “ The Snowy Day” illustrates the journey of Peter through a snowbound New York City.
+The book “ The Snowy Day” illustrates Peter’s journey through a snowbound New York City.

 If you want your kids to appreciate diversity, make sure they read this masterpiece by Jack Keats.

 Related Reading: Best Classic Fairy Tales For Your Kids’ Early Development